 2. Buy Christmas gifts together.
 If you know a friend or family member would love a particular gift – such as a Kindle – that is over your spending limit, go in on it with someone else.
 Besides, kids love to shop together – think tweens and teens hanging out at the mall.
 Sharing a gift is much more fun.

-If you need help managing money as an adult, read Why Are Women Bad With Money?
+Are you yourself struggling with your finances?
+Read Why Are Women Bad With Money?
 7 Money Mistakes Women Make.

 If you have any thoughts or questions about teaching kids about money at Christmas, I welcome you below!

 Karyn Hodgens has a degree in child development and a multiple subjects teaching credential.
 Her passion is educating parents on the importance of financial literacy for kids; her newest “parent primer” – Raised for Richness – will be released soon!

 Need encouragement?
 Sign up for my weekly "Echoes of Joy" email - it's free, short, and energizing.
 Like me!
 Is your relationship in trouble?
 Get 7 Steps to Fixing Your Marriage from relationship coach Mort Fertel.
 It's free and helpful, no strings attached.